Murder of Lee Kim Lai: Arrest and investigation

-A patrol car spotted the abandoned taxi and found Lee's body with 15 cut and stab wounds in his upper body, including a fatal double stab wound in the neck.
+At around the same time that Constable Siew arrested Ong Hwee Kuan, a patrol car spotted the abandoned taxi and found Lee's body with 15 cut and stab wounds in his upper body, including a fatal double stab wound in the neck.
 His service revolver was missing.
-The taxi driver, Chew Theng Hin, was also found dead with a stab wound in the abdomen.
+Four hours later, the taxi driver Chew was also found dead in a drain near the Mount Vernon base with a stab wound in the abdomen.
+The following day, at a flat in Kallang Bahru, Yeo was arrested and Lee's service revolver and ten bullets were recovered.
+Ong Chin Hock surrendered himself to the police shortly after.